It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 Who's Obama lifted up?

-Outside the regime.
+Outside the regime?

 Give me the name.

-Okay, let's say one, two, that was um it's uh one more of these.
+That was one more of these.

 Darn it, I was hoping that was it, but there's one more.

-Uh, I didn't I don't remember that column.
+I don't remember that column.

-But the the I honestly don't.
+But the I honestly don't.

 I can read the whole thing for you if you want.

-And I think the tired of propaganda.
+I'm tired of propaganda.

 Here's what the reporter's talking about.

-April 15, 2008.
+April 15th, 2008.

-PMS NBC race for the White House with David Gregory.
+PMS, NBC, race for the White House with David Gregory.

-There's a discussion about Obama running against Hillary, and at the time, Jay Carney was the Washington Bureau Chief of Time magazine.
+And at the time, Jay Carney was the Washington Bureau Chief of Time magazine.

-And he's on the show.
+And he's on this show.

 And David Gregory says, let me go ahead and move on.

-Finally from Reverend Wright to what's called Bittergate.
+Finally, from Reverend Wright to what's called Bittergate.

 These two damaging controversies have raised direct questions about Obama's electability in the fall.

-The strategy now, Hillary's pursuing.
+The strategy now Hillary's pursuing.

-What what about this bitter clinger stuff, Jay?
+What about this bitter clinger stuff, Jay?

 Well, it is.

-I look he's got problems, and he's exposed a huge weakness in this past week with his comments about small town Pennsylvanians, because it reinforces a perception uh that he's urban and urbane, uh, but not particularly well connected to small town America, working class Americans, and you can you know this is not a deal killer, and if uh Hillary Clinton does not win Pennsylvania going away, I think it's put to rest for a while.
+Look, he's got problems, and he's exposed a huge weakness in this past week with his comments about small-town Pennsylvanians because it reinforces a perception that he's urban and urbane, but not particularly well connected to small-town America, working-class Americans.

 It's got a problem.